DISCOOS/aqueduct-2/aqueduct/templates/db/README.md

 ## Running the Application Locally

-Run `aqueduct serve` from this directory to run the application.
+Run `aqueduct_2 serve` from this directory to run the application.
 For running within an IDE, run `bin/main.dart`.
 By default, a configuration file named `config.yaml` will be used.

 You must have a `config.yaml` file that has correct database connection info, which should point to a local database.
 To configure a database to match your application's schema, run the following commands:

 ```
 # if this is a new project, run db generate first
-aqueduct db generate
+aqueduct_2 db generate
-aqueduct db upgrade --connect postgres://user:password@localhost:5432/app_name
+aqueduct_2 db upgrade --connect postgres://user:password@localhost:5432/app_name
 ```

 To generate a SwaggerUI client, run `aqueduct document client`.